Stabledog/vscode.settings/README.md

 ## DevX Spaces
 1. Environment always uses `/root/.local/share/code-server/User/settings.json`
-2. We can map that using dotmake, so DevX Spaces is detected and contents of the appropriate profile are applied. *(todo: need tooling to propagate changes upstream from spaces to github)*
+2. We map that using dotmake, so DevX Spaces is detected and contents of the appropriate profile are applied.  *(Beware of naive upstreaming on changes to settings -- you must apply changes to ./profiles/devx-spaces and commit there, because that is the source of data when dotmake runs)*
+4. *(todo: need tooling to propagate changes upstream from spaces to github)*

 ## Codespaces